dini-ag-kim/avram/specification.md

 * key `description` with a short description of the format
 * key `url` with a homepage URL of the format
 * key `language` with the language values of keys `title`, `description`, and `label` used throughout the schema.
-Can be assumed as `und` by defe t.
+Can be assumed as `und` by default.

 The schema MAY contain: